jacksondc/applause/README.md

 3. Done!

 ##Customization
-Add a `color` parameters to the script URL to change the outline and background:
+Add a `color` parameter to the script URL to change the outline and background:

 ```
 <script src="http://applause.jacksondc.com/script.js?color=C01025"></script>